Sir Cliff Richard re-questioned by police over 1980s sex crime claim

-Cliff Richard: police drop one of three inquires, claims friend
+Cliff Richard: police drop one of three inquiries, claims friend

 Police have dropped one of the three investigations into alleged sex abuse by Sir Cliff Richard, according to reports.